Oakland Rear-End Collision

 These injuries are not only serious, they are also typically costly to treat.
 With the help of an attorney, those injured can file a claim for compensation against any at-fault party.Need Help with Your Claim?
 Speak to an Oakland Rear-End Collision Attorney

 If you have been injured in a rear-end collision, now is the time for you to focus on your recovery.
 Let an experienced Oakland car accident lawyer handle the details of your claim, and deal with the other party’s insurance company.
-Contact us at Willoughby Brod, LLP at (800) 427-7020.
+Contact us at the Brod Law Firm at (800) 427-7020.
 You may deserve compensation, but you do not have to get it all on your own.
 Call us today or fill out our online form for your free consultation.